 A number of education activity programmes and competitions are provided to allow students to practice their hobbies and satisfy their psychological and intellectual needs while providing them with opportunities to communicate with each other and with the school and local community, participate in the community, and acquire positive behaviour patterns outside the classroom.
 Students also gain experiences and skills related to the principles of elections, shura and democracy through mini-elections that form a class board of directors or student council.

 Teaching and learning practices

-Following an evaluation of the child-friendly schools’ pilot and a request from the Ministry of Education, UNICEF Oman supported the shift away from the project approach towards mainstreaming child-friendly education principles into the national education system, and translation of lessons learned into policy guidelines.
+Following an evaluation of the child-friendly schools pilot and a request from the Ministry of Education, UNICEF Oman supported a shift away from the project approach towards mainstreaming child-friendly education principles into the national education system and translation of lessons learned into policy guidelines.
 In 2018, the governance structure for child-friendly education in Oman was finalized and endorsed, ensuring that the system is robustly institutionalized within the ministry.
-This achievement builds on the completion of guidelines and protocols for implementation of the child-friendly education model at the national, governorate and school levels.
+This achievement built on the completion of guidelines and protocols for implementation of the child-friendly education model at the national, governorate and school levels.

 The child-friendly education strategy proposes six principles as thematic organizers for schools: inclusion; democratic participation; child-centeredness; protection; and two cross-cutting principles on equity and resilience and sustainability.
 Once these principles are taken to scale, child-friendly education will result in rights-based, quality education with better teaching–learning outcomes for children and youth, building the knowledge, skills, attitudes and values required in the modern labour market.
 Child-friendly education will also ensure that all learners can realize their full potential in a safe and protected environment and that all children and youth participate and benefit equitably.